gosub-com/Zurfur/README.md

 `[`, `]`, `(`, `)`, `,`, or `.`.
 Additionally, a continuation
 may use `[`, `(`, or `,` at the end of the previous line.
-Also accepted, a few other places where a continuation might be expected such as `implements`, `where`, or other keywords
+Also accepted, a few other places where a continuation might be expected such as `implements`, `where`, or other keywords.
+**TBD:** I am considering requiring them to be indented as well.
 4. A `{` cannot start a scope unless it is in an expected place such as after `if`, `while`, `scope`, etc., or a lambda expression.
-5. Compound statements without braces require the compound part to be on the next line, non-empty, indented at least two spaces, can't contain another compound statement, and can't have another statement on the same line
+5. Compound statements without braces require the compound part to be on the next line, not empty, indented at least two spaces, can't contain another compound statement, and can't have another statement on the same line.
+The statement after the compound must line up with the statement above it.
+**Note:** I know some people hate braceless compound statements because of the problems they can cause, but I believe these safeties will prevent most problems.
+**TBD:** I am considering allowing multiple statements in the compound.
 6. Modifiers must appear in the following order: `pub` (or `protected`, `private`), `unsafe`, `static` (or `const`), `unsealed`, `abstract` (or `virtual`, `override`, `new`), `ref`, `mut` (or `ro`)